grum-tez/archetype-docs/src/components/desc/create_contract.md

-Creates an operation for contract creation.
+Creates an operation for contract origination.
 The returned operation is then to be added to the `operations` builtin list of generated operations.

-For example, in order to deploy a contract from source `simple.tz` for `0` as natural initial storage:
+For example, in order to deploy a contract from Michelson source `simple.tz` with natural `0` as initial storage:

 ```archetype
 archetype anothercontract